ktwwong/rocketJumpMan/README.md

 What job have done
 ===========
-hey! here I will going to tell you what have change!!/n
+hey! here I will going to tell you what have change!!
 1. the floor is added
 2. the ranking page is prepared, I am going to add it in
 3. the opening video is added. (fulfill the Video requirement?!)